 The intake process is an agency's first communication with potential complainants and provides valuable information on the enforcement process.
 It must be organized to promote efficiency yet easy for complainants to navigate.
 The Commission's recommendations for the intake process have generally concerned streamlining the intake process and formalizing intake procedures to ensure consistency across offices.
 Several Commission reports emphasized that internal procedures must ensure that every part of an agency (such as a district office) has the same standards for charge intake.

-Improving customer service goes hand in hand with the intake process, but also extends beyond that to include better communication with com-
+Improving customer service goes hand in hand with the intake process, but also extends beyond that to include better communication with complainants throughout the investigation and resolution stages of charge handling.
+Recommendations for improving customer service include: